CommitteeOfZero/committeeofzero.github.io/_posts/2022-05-01-committee-of-zero-progress-update-3.markdown

 This month was admittedly a tad slower than the last one.
 We were working hard to make sure CHAOS;CHILD 2.0 got out the door, and also chipping away at that little ANONYMOUS;CODE livestream.
 Nevertheless, we can promise you that the latter project won’t be in the way of our NOAH progress for much longer.

-We also had a bit of... interesting news in regards to one of our team members doing the translation checking, Rain.
+We also had a bit of... interesting news in regard to one of our team members doing the translation checking, Rain.
 If you weren’t aware, Rain is also a part of Hollow Moon, a team working on releasing Mahoyo, a game in the Fate series.
 Recently, an official translation of the game was announced, in a very, very interesting parallel to our project here.
 That’s definitely thrown a wrench into things, and as a result, he wasn’t able to give his all on NOAH this month.
 Either way, skies should clear pretty soon for all of us.

 Anyway, that’s all for now.
 See you next month, everyone!